 The overall health security level in Indiana was significantly below the national average health security level of 6.7 in 2018.

-Health security levels in 2018 declined in 2 domains, with the largest decline of -2.5% occurring in Community Planning & Engagement.
+Health security levels in 2018 declined in one domain: a decline of -2.4% occurring in Incident & Information Management.

 Health security levels in 2018 significantly exceeded the national average in one domain: Health Security Surveillance.